openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsManualInstallPrereqs.md

 ## Python 3

 Install [Python 3 for Windows](https://www.python.org/downloads/windows/) and ensure that python.exe is available in your PATH.
+Make sure the checkbox for PIP is checked when installing.

-Python 3 is used as part of the mbedtls tests.
+Python 3 is used as part of the mbedtls tests and for cmake-format.

 ## ShellCheck